-“While out of the country, I received a call from the boarding facility watching my Bernese mountain dog, Mason.
+“While out of the country, I received an emergency call from the boarding facility watching my Bernese mountain dog, Mason.
 He was vomiting, had diarrhea and refused to eat.
 What could have been thought to be a stress reaction was quickly diagnosed as having more serious implications.

 Once stabilized, the vets did an ultrasound and found an obstruction in Mason’s small intestine.
 We hoped it would pass on its own, but after two days I gave the authorization to remove the foreign body.

 Mason went into surgery Saturday evening.
 The veterinarian not only found the obstruction—a small stuffed toy that belonged to my daughter—but perforations in his intestines.
 Mason made it through the surgery and he is on the road to recovery.